Will You Be Winners Under the Proposed Trump Tax Plan?

 Over 40% of all respondents said they felt the proposed tax plan would benefit them.
 However, another third said they felt it would have no effect on them.

-The survey also measured confidence, and found it to be flattened.
-The survey’s Small Business Confidence Index stayed at 57, unchanged from the previous quarter.
+The survey also took a measurement of confidence, and found it to be flattened.
+The survey’s Small Business Confidence Index stayed at 57.
+This was no change from the previous quarter.
 This figure means more small business owners are optimistic than those that are pessimistic about the future direction of their business.
 The figure strongly correlated to both support for President Trump and also beliefs in the passing of the president’s tax reform plan and beliefs that business tax levels would decrease in 2018.

-But it pays to dig deeper into the numbers, as they show the same kind of gulf which a number of other types of opinion polls have been showing in the United States for the past several years.
-The gulf is clearly marked: 33% of business owners believing that taxes will go down in 2018 also had a confidence level of 70, whereas the 31% expecting higher taxes had a confidence level of only 44.
+But it pays to dig deeper into the numbers, as they show the same kind of gulf which a number of other types of opinion polls have been showing in the US for the past several years.
+The 33% of business owners believe that taxes will go down in 2018 also had a confidence level of 70, whereas the 31% expecting higher taxes had a confidence level of only 44.